nystrom/rivo/docs/design.md

         fun (Foo x) == (Foo y) = x == y
     }

+Circular imports may result in an ambiguity error.
+Still require no overlapping instances.

+Declaring a trait `unique` means there

 ## Linking

 When linking modules, the modules are checked for ambiguous or incomplete open functions and ambiguous open types.